pbamberger/campfire/_posts/kaukapakapascoutgroup/2021-02-17-kahu-boiled-eggs.md

 Lower the required number of eggs into gently boiling water just deep enough to cover them

-Time cooking from when the water re-boiled after eggs are added
+Time cooking from when the water re-boiled after the eggs where added

 * soft - 2:30 to 3:00
 * medium - 4:30 to 5:00